JermellB/restagraph/docs/Demo_session.md

 OK, so we can add a display-name and a note to a person.
 We use the `PUT` method for this, because we're updating an attribute on an existing resource:

-    $ curl -X PUT -d 'displayname=Keanu Reeves' -d 'notes=May or may not be married to Winona Ryder.' http://192.0.2.1:4950/raw/v1/People/Keanu_Reeves
+    $ curl -X PUT -d 'displayname=Keanu Reeves' -d 'notes=Likes motorbikes.
+May or may not be married to Winona Ryder.' http://192.0.2.1:4950/raw/v1/People/Keanu_Reeves
     Updated

 Note for the language-lawyers: this returns 200/Updated in all cases, for two reasons: